Our San Jose Family Lawyer Supports Families

 Of all areas of law, nothing pulls at the heart like divorce.
 The infrastructure of your life begins to deteriorate.
 Family relationships turn hostile as you are left wondering how to pick up the pieces of your life.
 All the while, you want to be financially stable and take care of your children.
 With so many disturbances in your home, it can be difficult to navigate family law issues.
 While some consider divorce be more painful than death, you do not need to feel alone or hopeless.
-A passionate and experienced bay area family law attorney can help you be heard in your family law issues.
+A passionate and experienced San Jose family lawyer can help you be heard in your family law issues.

 What Are Types of Family Law?

-Some people wonder: what does family law include?
-Ultimately, there are many different types of cases that are heard at family court, although family law cases may intersect with other areas as well.
-Most legal cases fall into three categories:
+There are many different types of cases that are heard at family court.
+Although family law cases may intersect with other areas as well, most legal cases fall into three categories:

 - Civil Cases: Usually, general civil cases involve injuries or disputes over money.
 Common examples of disputes are landlord/tenant issues, breach of contract claims, foreclosures and property sales.